-All students enrolled in credit courses are required to activate a STLCC OneCard.
-Photos can be taken in the Campus Life office at Florissant Valley, Forest Park and Meramec, or the Information Desk at Wildwood, South County Education Center, and Harrison Education Center.
+New students age 17 or older enrolled in credit courses are required to activate an STLCC OneCard.
+Photos can be taken in the Campus Life office at Florissant Valley, Forest Park, and Meramec, or the Information Desk at Wildwood, South County Education Center, and Harrison Education Center.
 This card is the college's student identification card and can be used as a disbursement card for payments/refunds to student accounts.
 Students are required to select a refund preference to receive any credit due.
-The card is also required for checking out library books and other materials; for use of recreational facilities, and learning labs; attending student activities and sporting events; and for personal check approval.
-Students will be charged \$20 for a replacement card.
+The card is also required for checking out library books and other materials; for use of recreational facilities, and learning labs; attending student activities and sporting events, and for personal check approval.
+For more information, visit stlcc.edu/student-support/one-card.aspx (https://stlcc.edu/student-support/one-card.aspx).